nicoboyce/ds/_posts/2023-09-23-contracting-is-all-in-the-prep.md

 Recently I caught up with an industry colleague for a check-in.
 She's super talented but new to gig work, so was complaining that getting settled in to her new contract had been slow progress because of hardware issues.
 I shared my rookie contractor equipment checklist with her and now I'm also sharing an expanded version with you.

+This advice is aimed at contractors, consultants, small agencies like ourselves.
+If you're equipping a growing team, particularly remote teams and especially across borders, [Hofy](https://www.hofy.com) are the experts.
+I have worked with Hofy but have no current partnership with them, I recommend them because they are good.

 ### Optimise for zero downtime

 Any time hardware issues arise it is always at a cost.
 Poor tech choices mean it takes longer to solve the client's problem.
 Very poor choices can mean you lose out on pay.
 How do we avoid that?
 Let's start with the basics...<!--excerpt-end-->